 The show was such a hit that it was extended to four days from its originally-scheduled three, and drew this coverage from “Forest and Stream” magazine:

 “To say that the dog show held in the city last week was a success would but poorly convey an idea of what the result really was.
 It was a magnificent triumph for the dogs and for the projectors of the show.
 We question if on any previous occasion has there ever assembled in this city such a number of people at one time, and representing as much of the culture, wealth and fashion of the town.”

 To fully grasp the place in history of the Westminster Kennel Club and its famed annual dog show at Madison Square Garden, consider this:

-The dog show has survived power outages, snowstorms, a national depression, two World Wars and a tugboat strike that threatened to shut down the city, in the process becoming the second longest continuously held sporting event in the country.
-Only the Kentucky Derby has been staged longer – but by just one year.
+The dog show has survived power outages, snowstorms, a national depression, two World Wars and a tugboat strike that threatened to shut down the city, in the process becoming the second-longest continuously held sporting event in the country.
+Only the Kentucky Derby has been staged longer – but by just two years.

 Philanthropist J. P. Morgan made the first of his many appearances at Westminster with his Collies in 1893.
 Famous American journalist Nelly Bly entered her Maltese at Westminster in 1894, some four years after she made a record-breaking trip around the world in 72 days, 6 hours and 11 minutes, racing the record of Phineas Fogg in Jules Verne’s Around the World in Eighty Days.

 The most-coveted award in the dog show world, Best In Show at Westminster, was given for the first time in 1907.
 That year, and for the next two years as well, it went to a Smooth Fox Terrier bitch named Ch.
 Warren Remedy.
 She remains the only dog ever to win three times.

 Six other dogs have won Best In Show twice, the most recent being the English Springer Spaniel, Ch.
 Chinoe’s Adamant James in 1971 and 1972.